crate/crate-mesos-framework/README.rst

 .. image:: https://img.shields.io/badge/license-Apache%202-blue.svg
     :target: https://raw.githubusercontent.com/crate/crate-mesos-framework/master/LICENSE

-This is an integration framework which allows running and managing the Crate_ database through Mesos_.
+This is an experimental integration framework which allows running and managing the Crate_ database through Mesos_.

+*The status of that framework is experimental and should not be used in production.*

 Quick Guide